 - Rinse the plant thoroughly using clean fresh water.

-How To Clean Snails Off Of Aquarium Plants
+How To Clean Snails Off Of Live Aquarium Plants

 If you’re noticing a snail infestation in your planted tank, there are some snail-control methods you can try out to get the snail population under control before resorting to a saltwater dip.